garethpbk/awesome-axes/README.md

 ## Acknowledgements

-- Acoustic and electric guitar icons from The Noun Project, created by buheicon
+- Acoustic and electric guitar svg icons from The Noun Project, created by buheicon

-- Acoustic and electric guitar icons from The Noun Project, created by Yo!
+- Amplifier svg icon from The Noun Project, created by Yo!
 Baba

-- Github icon from Github
+- Github svg icon from Github

 - All images of guitars & amp from Google search set to "use for commercial re-use with modification."
 Modified by the author with the magic of Photoshop.